RMS Olympic: Background and construction

 Construction of Olympic began three months before Titanic to ease pressures on the shipyard.
 Several years would pass before Britannic would be launched.
-To accommodate the construction of the class, Harland and Wolff upgraded their facility in Belfast; the most dramatic change was the combining of three slipways into two larger ones.
-Olympic and Titanic were constructed side by side.
+To accommodate the construction of the class, Harland & Wolff upgraded their facility in Belfast; the most dramatic change was the combining of three slipways into two larger ones, allowing Olympic and Titanic to be constructed side by side.
 Olympics keel was laid on 16 December 1908 and she was launched on 20 October 1910, without having been christened beforehand.
 By tradition, the White Star Line never christened any of their vessels and for the launch the hull was painted in a light grey colour for photographic purposes; a common practice of the day for the first ship in a new class, as it made the lines of the ship clearer in the black-and-white photographs.
 The launch was filmed both in black and white and in Kinemacolor, with only the black and white footage surviving.
 The launches of Titanic and Britannic were also filmed, though only Britannics survived.
-Her hull was repainted black following the launch.
+Olympics hull was repainted black following the launch.